 Туре Procedure Notes General/biofouling To clean the exterior, soak in a mild detergent, then scrub the instrument with a soft brush.
 Avoid scratching the plastic (scratches make future cleaning more difficult).
-Calcification, encrustation Soak in vinegar for six hours, then scrub the surface using a soft brush.
+Calcification Soak in vinegar for six hours, then scrub the surface using a soft brush.
 Soaking in vinegar for more than 24 hours may damage the O-ring and increase the chances of a leak.
+Encrustation Ultrasound bath Do not use ultrasound on pressure transducers <50dbar.